nahid-10/rag_chatbot_for_my_department/README.md

-⚡ Fast PDF Q&A - CSE Department, Comilla University
+⚡ Fast PDF Q&A Chatbot - CSE Department, Comilla University

-A fast and efficient PDF-based Question & Answer system designed for the CSE Department of Comilla University.
-Users can upload a PDF document (e.g., department syllabus, handbook, or notes) and ask questions in natural language.
-The system retrieves the relevant information and provides concise, one-sentence answers.
+This project demonstrates how to build a PDF-based Question & Answer chatbot using Python, LangChain, Hugging Face models, and Gradio.
+The system allows users to upload a PDF (like department handbooks or notes) and ask questions in natural language, retrieving concise answers directly from the document.

+📌 Project Overview

+The goal of this project is to:

+Load and preprocess PDF documents for efficient information retrieval

+Split text into manageable chunks for embedding and similarity search

+Create a vector store using FAISS for semantic search

+Use a Hugging Face LLM (google/flan-t5-small) to answer questions based on retrieved context

+Provide a web interface using Gradio for interactive Q&A

+🧰 Tools & Technologies
+Tool	Purpose
+PyPDFLoader	Load and read PDF documents
+LangChain	Manage document retrieval & LLM pipelines sentence-transformers	Create embeddings for text chunks FAISS	Vector store for semantic search
+Hugging Face Transformers	Language model for generating answers Gradio	Web interface for interacting with the chatbot torch	GPU/CPU support for LLM psutil & socket	Port management and process handling
-📂 Project Structure
+📂 Files Included

-Fast-PDF-QA/
-│
-├── cse.pdf                  # PDF document containing CSE Department information
-├── project.png              # Project illustration/screenshot
-├── a_chatbot_using_llm.ipyb # Main Python script with Gradio interface and LangChain pipeline └── README.md
+a_charbot_using_llm.ipynb – Main Python script containing PDF processing, LLM pipeline, and Gradio interface

-🛠 Features

-PDF Document Loader – Automatically loads and preprocesses the PDF.

-Text Chunking – Splits PDF content into smaller chunks for better retrieval.

-Embeddings & Vector Store – Uses sentence-transformers with FAISS for semantic search.

-LLM-based Q&A – Uses Hugging Face models (e.g., google/flan-t5-small) for natural language answers.

-Gradio Interface – User-friendly web interface for asking questions.

-Optimized & Cached – LRU caching for faster PDF processing and LLM initialization.

-Automatic Port Handling – Finds free ports and terminates conflicting processes automatically.

-💻 Installation
+cse.pdf – PDF document used for Q&A (CSE Department info)

+project.png – Screenshot or illustration of the project

+README.md – Project documentation (this file)

+🚀 How to Run the Project

-Clone the repository
+Clone the repository:

 git clone https://github.com/nahid-10/rag_chatbot_for_my_department.git
 cd rag_chatbot_for_my_department

-Install dependencies
+Install dependencies:

 pip install -r requirements.txt

-Or manually:

-pip install langchain-community langchain pypdf sentence-transformers faiss-cpu gradio transformers huggingface-hub

-Hugging Face Authentication
+Make sure your Hugging Face token is set:

 from huggingface_hub import login login(token="YOUR_HUGGINGFACE_TOKEN")

-⚡ How to Run
+Run the main script:

 python main.py

-The Gradio interface will launch on a free port automatically (default starts from 7860).

-Open the displayed link in your browser.

-Ask questions about the CSE Department using the input box.
+Open the Gradio link displayed in your console and start asking questions about the CSE Department.

-📝 Usage
+📊 Sample Usage

-Type your question in the text box (e.g., “What courses are offered in the CSE Department?”).

-Click Submit.

-The system returns a concise answer based on the PDF content.

-Example Questions:
+Some example questions you can ask:

 “Who is the head of the CSE Department?”

-“Vice president of cse society?”
+“What courses are offered in the CSE program?”

+“How many semesters are in the CSE curriculum?”

+“What lab facilities are available?”

+The chatbot provides concise, one-sentence answers extracted from the PDF content.

 ⚙️ Technical Details